Due diligence reporting tool

 What information do you provide regarding a fund’s target market?

-Fund target markets are provided by the asset manager and are included in the fund factsheets.
-Our platform library also shows Mifid II target market information for assets.
+Fund target markets are provided by the asset manager and are included in the fund factsheets on the platform.
+Our platform library also shows MiFID II target market information for assets.

 How do you identify a product’s target market?